Zoom Corporation

 Zoom Corporation is a Japan-based audio company whose main business is the design and development of electronic devices for music.
 The company’s products are sold worldwide.
-Its brand slogan "We're for creators" reflects the company’s commitment to creators such as musicians, video creators, and podcasters.
 Established in 1983, the company is listed on the JASDAQ market of the Tokyo Stock Exchange.

-Corporate History
+Corporate history

 Zoom Corporation was founded in Tokyo in 1983 and in 2004, established ZOOM HK LTD as a logistics base in Hong Kong.
 In 2009, it set up ZOOM Dongguan Corporation (China) as a quality control operation; 2013, formed ZOOM North America, LLC (US) as a distribution base; 2017, listed on Tokyo Stock Exchange JASDAQ (Standard); In 2018, acquired shares of Mogar Music S.p.A.
-(Italy) (current consolidated subsidiary Mogar Music S.r.l.), making it a subsidiary as a distribution center; and in 2020, acquired all shares of ZOOM North America, LLC (US), making it a wholly-owned subsidiary; 2020, ZOOM UK Distribution LTD excluded as equity method affiliate; 2021, acquired all shares of Hook Up, Inc. in Japan, making it a wholly-owned subsidiary.
+(Italy) (current consolidated subsidiary Mogar Music S.r.l.), making it a subsidiary as a distribution center; and in 2020, acquired all shares of ZOOM North America, LLC (US), making it a wholly owned subsidiary; 2020, ZOOM UK Distribution LTD excluded as equity method affiliate; 2021, acquired all shares of Hook Up, Inc. in Japan, making it a wholly owned subsidiary.

-Business Model

-Zoom is a global company selling electronic devices for music developed for a wide range of professional and amateur customers in some 130 countries.
-The Japanese headquarters primarily focuses on product development and marketing, while overseas sales activities are conducted via group companies and sales agencies.
-By adopting a fabless method that outsources production to third parties, technical management resources are concentrated at product development headquarters, thereby enabling the company to respond to the needs of a wide range of creators such as musicians, video creators, and podcasters.
-As a global brand, approximately 90% of sales are accounted for by markets outside Japan.